 A unique affiliation with Prairie Theatre Exchange as an accredited teaching institute allows students to take practical courses taught by theatre professionals at PTE for credit.

-Students in all streams in the Department of English, Film, and Theatre have access to the Media Lab, which provides students with a high-end platform to compose multimedia projects.
+Students in all streams in the Department of English, Theatre, Film and Media have access to the Media Lab, which provides students with a high-end platform to compose multimedia projects.

 |The Black Hole Theatre Company